ivmai/bdwgc/docs/gcinterface.md

 in C++ implementations, particularly since it tries to replace the global `::new` operator, something that appears to not be well-standardized.
-Your platform may need minor adjustments in this layer (`gc_badalc.cc`, `gc_cpp.cc`, `gc_cpp.h`, and possibly `gc_allocator.h`).
+Your platform may need minor adjustments in this layer (`gc_badalc.cc`, `gc_cpp.cc`, `gc_cpp.h`, and possibly `gc_allocator.h` files).
 Such changes do not require understanding of collector internals, though they may require a good understanding of your platform.
 (Patches enhancing portability are welcome.
 But it is easy to break one platform by fixing another.)

 Usage of the collector from C++ is also complicated by the fact that there are many _standard_ ways to allocate memory in C++.
-The default `::new` operator, default `malloc`, and default STL allocators allocate memory that is not garbage collected, and is not normally _traced_ by the collector.
+The default `::new` operator, default `malloc`, and default STL allocators allocate memory that is not garbage-collected, and is not normally _traced_ by the collector.
 This means that any pointers in memory allocated by these default allocators will not be seen by the collector.
 Garbage-collectible memory referenced only by pointers stored in such default-allocated objects is likely to be reclaimed prematurely